Congratulations on your engagement!

 Flowers are not permitted on the altars, the organ, or the font.
 Pew ends are allowed, provided that pins or sticky materials are not used to fix them, and that they are removed after the ceremony.
 They make pleasing table decorations at the reception.
 Regrettably we do not allow the use of artificial flowers and ribbons.

 Please ask your florist to contact the Church Office approximately a week before the wedding to arrange a convenient time for access to the Priory and to give time for the stands to be dismantled.
 Dust sheets must always be used when arranging the flowers, as wet green leaves mark the stone floor.

 Please note that during Advent and Lent there are no flowers in Church and you will need to use an external florist and remove the flowers after the ceremony.

 If there is more than one wedding during a weekend couples must co-operate over the sharing of flowers and agree a colour scheme.
 Please get in touch with the Church Office, at an early stage, so that you can be put in contact with each other.

 Three pedestal stands of flowers must be left in church after the wedding for the enjoyment of our congregation and many visitors.
 Other smaller arrangements may be removed.
 When we have a festival ie Christmas, Harvest, Remembrance etc the flowers are left in Church for at least two Sundays.

-Before you make any arrangements about flowers in the Priory it is very important that you contact Mrs Lorna Freegard, 01943 607907, either to discuss your requirements or to confirm that you are using an external florist, so that our regular flower arrangers know when to remove the old flowers and our team can be asked to stand down.
+Before you make any arrangements about flowers in the Priory it is very important that you contact Mrs Lorna Freegard to either discuss your requirements or to confirm you are using an external florist.
+Our regular flower arrangers then know when to remove the old flowers ready for your own florist.